Neoclassical Theory of Economics Definition

 #3 – Relevant information

 Individuals act independently on the basis of full and relevant information.
-And information which is readily available without any bias.
+And information that is readily available without any bias.

 #4 – Perceived Value